Oxygen already runs low as COVID-19 surges in South Africa

 Warning signs keep flashing.
 Hospital beds in all provinces could be full within the month, the health minister said this week.
 On Friday he said a team is looking at 2,000 additional beds for field hospitals in Gauteng.

-In addition to the shortage of beds, many hospitals are grappling with limited oxygen supplies to treat patients with the respiratory disease.
+In addition to the bed shortage, many hospitals are grappling with limited oxygen supplies to treat patients with the respiratory disease.

+Eight hundred new beds will be built at the field hospital in Johannesburg, and the health minister on Friday said the facility would receive 1,000 “oxygen points.”
+But that will take weeks, said Wilkinson, the public health specialist.

-Guy Richards, director of clinical care at Charlotte Maxeke Hospital in Johannesburg, told the AP they are extremely worried about potential shortages.
+Guy Richards, director of clinical care at Charlotte Maxeke Hospital in Johannesburg, told the AP they are extremely worried.

 “Even a big hospital like ours has difficulty supplying sufficient amounts of oxygenation for our patients.
 The same thing is happening at Helen Joseph (Hospital), and this is a major problem,” he said.

-Tshwane District Hospital, which the health minister visited Friday, has been devoted completely to COVID-19 patients, said Veronica Ueckermann, head of the COVID-19 response team at Steve Biko Academic Hospital, which includes Tshwane District Hospital.
+Tshwane District Hospital, which the health minister visited Friday, is now devoted completely to COVID-19 patients, said Veronica Ueckermann, head of the COVID-19 response team at Steve Biko Academic Hospital, which includes Tshwane District Hospital.

 “Currently we are stretched but we are still coping in terms of our wards, our sisters and doctors are working extremely hard,” she said.